eudoug/bank-money-transfer-api/README.md

 ## API Installation

-For this API there are some options to run:
+For this API you should generate a package to run the application:

 1. Run application locally using your preferred IDE or do a maven package and run the jar
-2. Execute the docker build on the root folder and them do a docker run {containerId}

 To access the API you can use: http://localhost:8081